kdnc/apache-camel-reference-application/routing/routing-from-database-vt-p-itiwac-ch0309/README.md

 - Resource - [PluralSight] Introduction to Integration With Apache Camel (Feb 19, 2015) - 03.
 Routing From a Database - 03_09-Routing Rule Implementation

 ## Overview
-How to configure a camel route from database to log file
+How to configure a camel route from database to log file.

+SQL Component instance used for routing orders from the orders database and updating the orders database.
+Camel RouteBuilder for routing orders from the orders database.
+Routes any orders with status set to new, then updates the order status to be in process.
+The route sends the message exchange to a log component.

 ## System requirements